mkohler/cython_swig/README.rst

     file, SWIG creates an associated Python class.
 The fields in the Python object correspond to the fields in the struct.

-    In this example, we are passing a pointer-to-a-struct to a function, but this same mechanism can be used with functions that return a pointer to a structure.
+    In this example, we are PASSING a pointer-to-a-struct, but this same mechanism can be used with functions that RETURN a pointer-to-a-struct.

     Okay, now let's do it with Cython.